aknoesen/q2lms/docs/USERGUIDE.md

 **Interface and Navigation**
 - **Issue**: Cannot see all questions in database
 - **Solution**: Q2LMS now defaults to "Show All" - if you see pagination controls, select "Show All" from the dropdown
-- **Prevention**: Use the main-area category selection interface to focus on specific content areas if working with very large databases
+- **Prevention**: Use topic filtering to focus on specific content areas if working with very large databases

 **Upload Problems**
 - **Issue**: File format not recognized